IT-Academy-BCN/ita-challenges-backend/README.md

 - **Java SE Development Kit 17.0.7**: Java SE Development Kit (JDK) is a set of tools needed to develop Java applications.
 Make sure you have installed version 17.0.7 of the JDK which is the one used in this project.
 You can download [JDK 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) from the official website.

-It is important to make sure you have all these tools installed and configured correctly before you start working on the project.

 #### Project links